Pet Friendly Flooring Options

 Our guide will help you find the best flooring options for your pet-friendly

-Best Carpet Type for Pets
+Best Carpet for Pets

 It’s easy to assume that carpet and pets just don’t mix very well considering how difficult it used to be to keep carpet clean even without a pet – but the truth is, they enjoy and love carpet just as much as we do.
 New innovations have found ways to make carpeting more durable and stain resistant than ever before while providing soft, warm comfort for your pet and your feet.
-Best of all, there are a variety of carpeting options that are great for your pet without sacrificing style!

-Carpet is also a good option because of it’s ability to lessen the effects of allergies.
+Carpet is also a good option because of its ability to lessen the effects of allergies.
 A 15 year research study has found that carpet is shown to alleviate allergy and asthma symptoms by possibly trapping allergens and preventing them from becoming airborne.

 Learn more in our flooring and allergy article.